jakub5016/resume/README.md

 # Description

-My resume created using JavaScript and Bootstrap, WIP
+My resume created using JavaScript and Bootstrap